 - one reference from an education faculty (Form A-4);

-- Passing score on the Virginia Communication and Literacy Assessment (VCLA);
+- Passing score on the Virginia Communication and Literacy Assessment (VCLA).
+(Reading and Writing Test)

-- Passing scores on the Praxis II* test required for the student’s endorsement area;
+- Passing scores on the Praxis II Content Knowledge Tests required for the student’s endorsement area.

-- Passing score on the reading assessment test* required by the VDOE if seeking elementary licensure.
+- Passing score on the Teaching Elementary Reading assessment test if seeking elementary licensure.